Turing Completeness and Sid Meier's Civilization

 Games-as-computers suggest an alternative: you execute arbitrary computation, and the players execute the moves.
 The space requirement is not part of the computation, but by having infinite memory (by the players) or maybe by forced wins (like in MTG) you can still do it in bounded space.
 While this might sound kind of weird, think of quantum entanglement: there, you transmit information seemingly faster than the speed of light.
 But, since information cannot travel faster than the speed of light, the entangled measurement will yield a uniformly random outcome until you have observed the other measurement (which cannot happen faster than the speed of light).

-We learned in this post that generalized Civ can execute any algorithm, and that it is impossible to determine whether a sequence of moves yields a win within this game.
+We learned in this post that generalised Civ can execute any algorithm, and that it is impossible to determine whether a sequence of moves yields a win within this game.
 However, our argument relies on having an infinite-sized map, and no-turn limits.
 In practice, these constraints may seem unrealistic, but I argued that even without one of these constraints--and, in fact, under regular, strategic play--the games are very likely undecidable, and hence amongst the hardest games in existence.
 This is not an exaggeration.
 All models of computation are equivalent, so it doesn't quite matter if you run Civ on a laptop, super computer, or DNA strands: R is still R.

 The findings have interesting repercussions for Civ and for research in the computational complexity of games.
 Namely, it suggests that building effective AI for Civ and other similar games requires remarkably powerful, state-of-the-art algorithms.
 I conjecture that for an arbitrary map size (but still finite) and unbounded turn times, the games should be in EXPTIME-complete.
-That means that they must be at least as hard as (generalized) chess!
+That means that they must be at least as hard as (generalised) chess!
 This is a very realistic problem: when you set up your game, you have an arbitrary map size (with mods, even more so); and you can disable the turn timer.
-This is an interesting conjecture because while intuitively Civ does sound harder than generalized chess, Hearn and Demaine indicate that two-player games with imperfect information are, in fact, undecidable.
+This is an interesting conjecture because while intuitively Civ does sound harder than generalised chess, Hearn and Demaine indicate that two-player games with imperfect information are, in fact, undecidable.

 An effective reduction from Civ to a known problem in, say, EXPTIME-complete, will very likely also provide information about other games in this genre, known as 4X.
 The reason for that is that in spite of their very different mechanics (even between installments, most Civs are quite different) all 4X games have the same "multiple resources, multiple games, multiple victory conditions; but bounded space and multiple-actions per-turn" theme going on.
 So it is quite probable that they are also reducible amongst each other.